Letters from Lodi

 So if anything, we always talk about soft, round red wines as being the ideal match.
 Red wines with lots of bright, natural fruit qualities in the nose and flavor that go equally well with cranberry and stuffing, and very low key in tannin and oak which otherwise tend to make the white meat of turkey taste like cardboard.

 This is where Lodi-grown red wines come in.
 For many connoisseurs of the fermented grape, Lodi reds are a little too soft, too fruity, too friendly.
-But when it comes to the potpourri of flavors on a Thanksgiving plate, the soft fruit qualities that comes natural to a Lodi-grown red suddenly make all the sense in the world, at least in this particular culinary context.
+But when it comes to the potpourri of flavors on a Thanksgiving plate, the soft fruit qualities that come naturally to a Lodi-grown red suddenly make all the sense in the world, at least in this particular culinary context.

 Historical Lodi reds